Excalibur-0613/Excalibur-0613.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-My name is Benjamin "Ben" Russ, a Mechanical Engineer and Robotics Researcher with a focus on mobile robot behavior and perception.
-I studied Mechanical Engineering at the University of Cincinnati, graduating with both Bachelor of Science and Master of Science degrees.
-I am currently a Mechanical Design Engineer with Honeywell Intelligrated.
-In this role I am developing sensor feedback and preventative maintenance embedded products for the Line Sortation product family among other R&D projects.
+I'm Benjamin (Ben) Russ, a Mechanical Engineer and Robotics Researcher dedicated to advancing the field of automation.
+My passion lies in exploring the intersection of perception, contact, and dynamic behaviors in mobile robotics.
+I’m currently working as a Mechanical Design Engineer at Honeywell Intelligrated, developing embedded sensor systems and preventative maintenance technologies for industrial line sortation equipment.

-During my graduate program I was a fellow with the Space Research Institute for Discovery and Exploration (SRIDE) at the University of Cincinnati.
-Through this fellowship and thesis journey, I developed a dynamic trajectory planner and impedance controller to complete a collaborative object transportation task.
-The outcomes from my work included a controller model, ROS/Gazebo simulation, and a physical prototype robot which demonstrated the concepts and performance of the proposed system.
-Through this work I produced a manuscript along with my mentor and advisor, Dr. Tamara Lorenz, but ultimately have not published yet.
-Through my current investigations and new approaches to my thesis topics, I see great value in the data and learning from this writing I look forward to refining further.
-Within the "projects" tab of this collection I detail the full outcomes and background.

-In my current explorations and following my thesis, I am beginning to understand that vision and basic spatial perception suitably completes most tasks.
-This is including the current art and most matured offerings from Boston Dynamics, Digit, Fanuc, Kuka, and others.
-However, I firmly believe there is much more we have not yet harnessed with contact and dynamic robotics.
-Armed with the knowledge from my thesis and a passion for the next chapters of robotics, I continue to explore different approaches for facilitating contact and cooperation.
-This is illustrated in my force feedback motor driver project which has demonstrated that we do not need to translate a sensor voltage in a motor feedback loop.
-Rather, we can easily define an analog response to an input stimulus and remain limited to a system's mechanical inertia.
-Given a precise inertia ratio and high stiffness in a joint, a highly responsive control and feedback system is seeming to emerge.
-I look forward to continuing this work and I hope someone may find inspiration to continue expanding this exciting topic.

-Finally in this collection, I have detailed background and outcomes from my various projects in the "projects" tab above.
-The associated code from some of these projects is published under the "repositories" tab.
-I will note that some of these projects were group projects from graduate classes and I distinguish my contributions where appropriate.
-My cv/resume and other professional information is contained under "CV".
-Lastly, I have a few extras to get to know me better through the "bookshelf" and "gallery" tabs.
-I am always open to opportunities and ventures, please feel free to reach out using the links below or through my contact in my CV.
-Thank you for visiting my site and lets connect over the exciting developments and discoveries for the next age of automation!
+## What I Aim to Do

+I’m driven to shape the future of robotics by diving deeper into underutilized areas of control and interaction.
+While most modern robotic systems rely heavily on visual and spatial perception, I believe the next leap in robotic capability lies in how we harness force, contact, and dynamics.
+My current work is developing an experimental motor driver and analog control system which responds directly to physical stimulus, bypassing traditional voltage digital loops.
+These experiments hint at a new method for responsive, force-aware robotics.

+I seek to collaborate with others who are curious about how robots can interact more intuitively and responsively with the world.
+Whether it's for automation, space exploration, or collaborative manufacturing, I am excited by possibilities that lie beyond the visual domain.
+## Education and Academic Work

+I earned both my Bachelor of Science and Master of Science degrees in Mechanical Engineering from the University of Cincinnati.

+During my graduate studies, I was a fellow at the Space Research Institute for Discovery and Exploration (SRIDE).
+My thesis focused on developing a dynamic trajectory planner and impedance controller for collaborative object transport tasks.

+This work included building a physical prototype, conducting simulations in ROS and Gazebo, and creating a functional controller model.
+Under the guidance of Dr. Tamara Lorenz, I authored a manuscript detailing these outcomes.
+While this work is not yet published, I continue to expand on its findings and hope to share a refined version in the future.
+## Research and Development Focus

+My growing belief is that robotics has only scratched the surface when it comes to contact and cooperative dynamics.
+With thoughtful mechanical design, precise joint construction and control, and proper perception, we can enable control systems that mimic intuitive human-like responsiveness.
+The force feedback motor driver project is one such exploration, providing insight into how analog responses and mechanical design can substitute for more complex sensor integration.

+This isn’t just theory—I’ve built and tested these systems to demonstrate real-world potential.
+I'm eager to contribute to projects and teams pushing the boundaries of what robotic interaction can achieve.
+## Explore More

+To get a deeper look at my work, visit the "Projects" tab for detailed write-ups of both individual and group efforts.
+You can also access related source code under "Repositories," and get a full overview of my experience in the "CV" section.
+My social links and contact information is accessible through the buttons below as well as in the CV section.

+For a glimpse of who I am beyond engineering, the "Bookshelf" and "Gallery" tabs offer personal favorites and visual snapshots of my journey.

+Thank you for visiting.
+I’m always open to new opportunities, collaborations, or just thoughtful conversation about the future of robotics.
+Let’s connect!